 - Advances beyond the State of the Art

 In AI-SPRINT, the Life Sciences Department of the Barcelona Supercomputing Center (BSC) leads the medical use case on personalised healthcare with its focus on stroke risk assessment and prevention.
-Over 36 months, BSC will implement its COMPSs programming models and machine learning developments in this AI-SPRINT use case.
-It will use the edge-cloud environment as an effective framework to develop innovative and impactful clinical applications for stroke prevention, with a view to realising the benefits of incorporating wearable technology into healthcare, such as continuous data acquisition and low patient burden.
+Over 36 months, BSC implement its COMPSs programming models and machine learning developments in this AI-SPRINT use case.
+It uses the edge-cloud environment as an effective framework to develop innovative and impactful clinical applications for stroke prevention, with a view to realising the benefits of incorporating wearable technology into healthcare, such as continuous data acquisition and low patient burden.

 This use case combines the efforts of:

-- Barcelona Supercomputer Center: Data analyst and modelling provider.
+- Barcelona Supercomputing Center: Data analyst and modelling provider.
 High performance computing (HPC) provider - MareNostrum.
 Leading the use case and coordinating all phases of the study from wearable device acquisition to analysis and modelling as a specialist in complex data analytics for personalised medicine and accessibility to high computational power.